What is a MAP Policy and Why It’s Important for Brands (+ FAQs)

 Setting the Right Minimum Advertised Price

 When the MAP is reasonable and aligns with market expectations, it increases the likelihood that retailers will voluntarily comply.
 Transparency is the key here.
 Additionally, a well-calibrated MAP minimizes the risk of antitrust concerns and fosters a collaborative relationship with retailers who recognize the fair and strategic nature of the pricing policy.
-In essence, setting the right MAP establishes a foundation for effective enforcement and for future partnerships by creating a pricing structure that is both realistic and beneficial for all stakeholders in the distribution chain.
+In essence, setting the correct MAP establishes a foundation for effective enforcement and future partnerships by creating a pricing structure that is both realistic and beneficial for all stakeholders in the distribution chain.

 Communication with Retail Partners